Language lessons across the USA and Canada

 Face-to-Face 1-to-1 (Individual) Business Korean

-These Korean lessons are driven towards people who have a requirement to learn Korean to bolster their work output.
-For novices, you will find it useful to learn basic greetings and business etiquette; and once you have become more proficient then reading and writing will come to the fore.
-Typical students include those concerned with import/export, those seeking work in multinational companies, international negotiations, and anyone working with international colleagues or administration.
-Even on our most rudimentary beginners lesson, students can expect to finish the lesson with decent telephone and e-mail Korean, as well as a good enough grip on the language for a short trip to the country.
+These Korean Lessons are intended for people who really need to learn Korean to help make that difference in their work.
+For beginners, it will be useful to learn greetings and basic business etiquette, at higher levels reading and then writing become more important.
+Typical students include those involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where an additional language is required, and those working with international colleagues, academia and government.
+Even on our most basic lesson for Beginners, students should expect to end the lesson with basic Telephone Korean and e-mail Korean skills for communications as well as Survival Korean required for short visits to a country.
 Inquire now about our Korean Courses or Take A Free Korean Level Test

 Face-to-Face Closed (Private) Group General or Business Korean